nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 In such a way the dataframe was more usable for a machine learning implementation, in addition the dataframe was splitted into an 'x' and 'y' part.
 The latter one is the modified id column whose role is as a target to understand is the classification is done in the right way or not, instead the otherone whas inside all the other six remanent columns.
 Then was implemented a data splitting into test and train with a test_size equal to 0.30 and after that an other one, dividing the test dataset into a validation and a test one.
 That was done giving them the same dimension.

+The validation set is a set of data, separate from the training set, that is used to validate our model performance during training.
+This validation process gives information that helps us tune the model’s hyperparameters and configurations accordingly.
+The model is trained on the training set, and, simultaneously, the model evaluation is performed on the validation set after every epoch.
+The main idea of splitting the dataset into a validation set is to prevent our model from overfitting i.e., the model becomes really good at classifying the samples in the training set but cannot generalize and make accurate classifications on the data it has not seen before.

+The test set is a separate set of data used to test the model after completing the training.

 ### ML model comparison <a name="MLmodelcomparison"></a>
 The models utilized were the following:
 + Decision Tree Classifier, used with both gini and entropy criterion